gsvsruthi27/azure-data-engineering-pipeline/README.md

 ## 📊 Dashboard

-This dashboard demonstrates the visualization layer of the pipeline using sample data.
+The dashboard below represents the final visualization layer of the data pipeline, built using Power BI.

+It provides insights such as:
+- City-wise vehicle theft distribution
+- Monthly theft trends
+- Vehicle type analysis

+The data displayed is derived from the processed Gold layer, making it analytics-ready for reporting and decision-making.

 ![Dashboard](dashboard/Dashboard.png)